f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 * In the Origins section, click Add Item to create an origin pool.
 * In the origin pool field dropdown, click Add Item
 * Enter name, in origin server section click Add Item
-* Select “K8s Service Name of Origin Server on given Sites”:
-* Add the service name of frontend microservice as "frontend.default"
-* Select the Azure Vnet site created in Step 6
-* Select Network on the site as "Outside Network"
-* In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply.
+* If application is deployed in Kubernetes Cluster, Select “K8s Service Name of Origin Server on given Sites” > Add the service name of frontend microservice as "frontend.default" > Select the Azure Vnet site created in Step 6 > Select Network on the site as "Outside Network" > In Origin server port add port number "80" of the discovered frontend service , Click continue and then Apply.
+* If application is deployed in Virtual Machine, Select “IP address of Origin Server on given Sites” > Provide private IP of the virtual machine > Choose Azure Vnet Site in Site dropdown same as your Vnet site > Choose Outside Network under Select Network from the Site > Click on Apply > In Origin server port, provide the port of the deployed application.
+* Click Continue and then Apply.
-* Enable WAF, create and attach a WAF policy in Blocking mode
+* Enable WAF, create and attach a WAF policy in Blocking mode.
-* Scroll down to “Other settings” section:
-                        a.
-In VIP Advertisement field select custom
+* Move to VIP Advertisement field and choose Internet.
-                        b.
-Click Configure and then Add Item
-                        c.
-Select Where to Advertise field to site and add the Azure site created in step2
-                        d.
-Select Site network to outside, Click Apply, Save and Exit
+* Save and apply changes.

+Step 6: Access the deployed application
+########################################

+* Open a browser.
+* Access the application using the domain name configured in HTTP load balancer.
+* Make sure that the application is accessible.
+* Now let us verify applied WAF policy.
+* Generate a XSS attack by adding ?a=<script> tag in the URL along with the domain name and observe that WAF policy blocks the access.
+* Application should not be accessible.

+Conclusion
+***********
+By following the above provided steps, one can easily configure WAF(on RE)+Appconnect usecase where CE sites are configured and connected to the closest two REs through IPSEC tunnels.
+When end user is trying to access the backend private application, they will connect to their closest RE and the request will be inspected by the WAAP security policy.
+From there, the request will be traversed over XC Global Network and reach the respective CE site through IPSEC tunnel which in turn communicates with the backend application and provides the necessary data.